Optical parametric oscillator: Overview

 There exist both continuous-wave and pulsed OPOs.
 The latter are easier to build, since the high intensity lasts only for a tiny fraction of a second, which damages the nonlinear optical material and the mirrors less than a continuous high intensity.

 In the optical parametric oscillator the initial idler and signal waves are taken from background waves, which are always present.
 If the idler wave is given from the outside along with the pump beam, then the process is called difference frequency generation (DFG).
 This is a more efficient process than optical parametric oscillation, and in principle can be thresholdless.

 In order to change the output wave frequencies, one can change the pump frequency or the phasematching properties of the nonlinear optical crystal.
 This latter is accomplished by changing its temperature or orientation or quasi-phasematching period (see below).
 For fine-tuning one can also change the optical path length of the resonator.
 In addition, the resonator may contain elements to suppress mode-hops of the resonating wave.
 This often requires active control of some element of the OPO system.

 If the nonlinear optical crystal cannot be phase-matched, quasi-phase-matching (QPM) can be employed.
 This is accomplished by periodically changing the nonlinear optical properties of the crystal, mostly by periodical poling.
 With a suitable range of periods, output wavelengths from 700 nm to 5000 nm can be generated in periodically poled lithium niobate (PPLN).
-Common pump sources are neodymium lasers at 1.064 µm or 0.532 µm.
+Common pump sources are neodymium lasers at 1064 nm or 532 nm.

 An important feature of the OPO is the coherence and the spectral width of the generated radiation.

 When the pump power is significantly above threshold, the two output waves are, to a very good approximation, coherent states (laser-like waves).
 The linewidth of the resonated wave is very narrow (as low as several kHz).
 The nonresonated generated wave also exhibits narrow linewidth if a pump wave of narrow linewidth is employed.
 Narrow-linewidth OPOs are widely used in spectroscopy.